apache/allura/pyforge/docs/tutorials/wiki-tool.rst

-test harness sets up the context so that `c.project` is always the `projects/test` project and whichever tool name you request is mounted at its entry point (so the Wiki tool will be mounted at /Wiki/).  `c.user` is always set to the `test_admin` user to avoid authentication issues.
+test harness sets up the context so that `c.project` is always the `projects/test` project and whichever tool name you request is mounted at its entry point (so the Wiki tool will be mounted at /Wiki/).  `c.user` is always set to the `test-admin` user to avoid authentication issues.

 The framework used to generate the WSGI environment for testing your tools is provided by the `WebTest <http://pythonpaste.org/webtest/>`_ module, where you can